 Deep Clean All Closets And Shelves

-Once you fill your closets with the endless stretches of your clothes, accessories and other stuff, it’s highly unlikely that you will ever take them all out just to clean the closet shelves and corners.
+Once you fill your closets with endless stretches of your clothes, accessories and other stuff, it’s highly unlikely that you will ever take them all out to clean the closet shelves and corners.
 So, deep clean the closet’s corners, lining shelves, and hanging rods.
 It’s always better to clean it all once than wondering later if something dirty was in there.

 Clean The Appliances